Lalengmawia Ralte: 2018–19 season

 On 13 January 2019, Apuia scored his first goal for the development club against Shillong Lajong, in a dominant 3–0 win.
 He made some space for himself and pulled the trigger from just inside the box to see the ball nestle into the top corner.
 He featured in 11 matches of the 2018–19 I-League campaign and also once in the 2019 Indian Super Cup as he played well whenever he was called upon and contributed to the ideas head coach Pinto had in his mind.

 NorthEast United

 2019–20 season: Debut in the ISL

 On 23 May 2019, Indian Super League club NorthEast United secured the services of Apuia for the 2019–20 season.
 On 18 December 2019, he made his professional debut for the club in the 9th matchweek of the 2019–20 Indian Super League campaign against Bengaluru, in a 2–0 loss.
 This started of him being more involved in the starting XI following this match.

-The 2019–20 Indian Super League season was yet another one to forget for the Highlanders as they finished second last in the table.
-Lalengmawia, though, was one of the few bright spots in NorthEast's gloomy season.
+The 2019–20 Indian Super League season ended in disappointment as they finished second last in the table.
+Lalengmawia, though, was one of the few bright spots in the team's season.
 He controlled the midfield, pulling the strings and managed the game like a seasoned pro.
 He impressed many with his passing accuracy, creativity and endurance in midfield.